 Favorite recent film: I’m still not over my love of THE HAUNTING OF HILL HOUSE (which felt like a long wonderful movie to me) and I thought that EIGHTH GRADE was one of the best movies I’ve seen in the past few years.
 These titles are older because I have a baby.
 Also such a fan of FREE SOLO, WILD NIGHTS WITH EMILY, and anything with Bill Hader.

-What is she working on right now: The screening tour for and , as well as some consulting work with a very cool truly independent creator at STORYHIVE.
+What is she working on right now: The screening tour for THE CAVE and ME & MY ROBOT, as well as some consulting work with a very cool truly independent creator at STORYHIVE.

 Fun fact about Liz: I actually really enjoy public speaking!